me-imfhd/turbocell/README.md

 ### In Process:

-1. Docker Integration
-2. Deployement on aws
+1. Deployement on aws
-3. Next-Auth Credentials Provider
+2. Next-Auth Credentials Provider
-4. Tailwind Intellisense not working
+3. Tailwind Intellisense not working

 ### To do: